beberlei/yadif/README.markdown

 Set a factory PHP callback variable, which is used instead of a new operation via reflection to create the object.

+- decorateWith($decoratorComponentName)
+Set a decorator component name for the current component.

 14. Modules
 =============